When it comes to mortgages, most people tend to be familiar with expressions like fixed and variable.

 With a conventional mortgage down payment, if the cost of the home is $500,000, you would already have the $100,000 payment on hand and would therefore need to borrow $400,000.

-The immediate benefit of a conventional mortgage loan is that you have immediate equity in your new home.
+The big benefit of a conventional mortgage loan is that you have immediate equity in your new home.
 Plus, financial institutions would consider you less risky to lend to and they would be willing to give you more loans like a home equity line of credit (HELOC) because of the existing equity in the home.

 The difference between a HELOC vs. a conventional mortgage, however, is that a HELOC is secured against your home equity.
 It’s yours to use on an ongoing basis as you need it — sort of like a revolving line of credit.
 You’ll have to pay only the minimum interest payment, unlike a mortgage where you have a set weekly, biweekly or monthly payment.
 There are risks that come with HELOCs, though.
 Their interest rates tend to be high and your lender can ask you to repay the entire loan amount (even if you’ve not used it all) at any time.